 5.0 Global Network University

-Please provide a brief commentary on the department or program's current participation or potential interest in developing proposals for new programs and related faculty and curricular synergies as part of the Global Network University (GNU).
+Please provide a brief commentary on the department or program's current participation as part of the Global Network University (GNU).

-In order to ensure a coordinated effort and communication among offices, please provide information on planned, proposed, or approved:
+In order to ensure a coordinated effort and communication among offices, please provide information on:

 - Curricular initiatives/offerings that your department may be involved with in the integration with the GNU